gogins/cloud-5/README.md

  - [Cloud Music No. 9](cloud_music_no_9.html).
  - [Cloud Music No. 14](cloud_music_no_14.html).
 This one has a button so the user can record a performance and download the resulting soundfile.
+ - [2024-ICSC](2024-ICSC.html), prepared for the 2024 International Csound
+   Conference in Vienna.
+This is the same as Cloud Music No. 14, except that the "Full screen" menu item moves compositional controls onto a second monitor for unobscured visuals.
  - [Cancycle](cancycle.html).
 Set up to enable live coding.

 # [cloud-5](https://github.com/gogins/cloud-5)